-As many of you know, I’ve been struggling with Plantar Fasciitis this summer, an overuse injury of the foot that associated with heel pain and severe foot cramping.
+Last summer, I struggled with Plantar Fasciitis, an overuse injury of the foot that associated with heel pain and severe foot cramping.
 The pain is caused by the inflammation of the ligament that connects your heel bone to the ball of your foot.

 I’ve tried a number of different strategies to promote the healing process:

 - Switching to Superfeet Carbon Insoles, which fit into the low volume trail runners I use for hiking and backpacking.

 - Stretching the ligament that runs under my foot arch in the morning and when it cramps up later in the day.
 I pull on it with a strap or use my hands.